Skip to main content

 5. Special Taxes

-In 2021, all the consumption of products subject to excise duty increased.
-(Table 5,1), driven by the easing of mobility restrictions and other limitations, growing more intensely in in cases where the incidence of the pandemic was higher in 2020, such as gasoline and gas oils (11.4%) or alcohol (33.2% the highest rate).
-Beer consumption (7.5%) and electricity consumption (2.7%) also increased, while tobacco consumption remained practically stable (0.4%, 0.2% of cigarettes).
-However, these growth was not enough to reach levels of 2019 in any product.
+In 2021, all consumption of products subject to II.EE. increased. ( Table 5.1 ), driven by the relaxation of mobility restrictions and other limitations, growing more intensely in those cases where the incidence of the pandemic was higher in 2020, as is the case with gasoline and diesel (11.4%) or with alcohol (33.2% for the highest alcohol content).
+Consumption of beer (7.5%) and electricity (2.7%) also increased, while tobacco consumption remained practically stable (0.4%, 0.2% for cigarettes).
+However, these increases were not sufficient to reach 2019 levels in any product.

-The factor highlighted in 2021 was the price rally, especially in the end of the year, highlighting the increase in energy prices with very intense increases since March.
-Thus, the average price of petrol and gas oils grew by 18.5% (29.9% before tax; Table 9,1) due to the increase in demand throughout the year, and the global tensions that drove the price of the oil barrel in euros to rise above 65%.
-In electricity, the pre-tax increase was 14.8%, although the price of sales to the public fell to 7.4% thanks to the radical reduction in the rate that took place in mid-September (Table 5,7).
-Meanwhile, the average prices of alcoholic beverages barely changed compared to the previous year (Table 5,2) and in beer the the increase was minimal (0.6%, Table 5,3), while the average selling price to the public of tobacco products fell 0.7%, as the increase in the price of the other tasks was not enough to offset the lower average price of the packets (Table 9,2).
-Consequently, the value of products subject to excise duty (Before VAT), it increased by 19.9% thanks to the process of recovering consumption and the significant rise in energy product prices (Tables 1,3 and 5,1).
+A notable factor in 2021 was the rise in prices, especially at the end of the year, with the increase in energy prices standing out, with very sharp increases since March.
+Thus, the average price of gasoline and diesel fuels grew by 18.5% (29.9% before taxes; Table 9.1 ) due to increased demand throughout the year and global tensions that pushed the price of a barrel of oil in euros up by over 65%.
+In electricity, the pre-tax increase was 14.8%, although the retail price was reduced to 7.4% thanks to the radical reduction in the rate that occurred in mid-September ( Table 5.7 ).
+The average prices of alcoholic beverages, on the other hand, barely changed compared to the previous year ( Table 5.2 ) and the increase in beer was minimal (0.6%, Table 5.3 ), while the average retail price of tobacco products fell by 0.7%, since the increase in the price of other products was not sufficient to offset the lower average price of packs ( Table 9.2 ).
+Consequently, the value of products subject to II.EE. (before VAT) increased by 19.9% thanks to the recovery process in consumption and the notable rise in the prices of energy products ( Tables 1.3 and 5.1 ).

-The Hydrocarbons Tax increased by 13.6% (Table 5,5) following the sharp drop in 2020.
-The increase exceeds almost two points in consumption due to the rise in the average rate resulting from the increased use of products taxed at higher rates.
-As with other taxes, the evolution over the year is almost a reflection of what happened to the previous year, with a first quarter in which the decrease was maintained due to the impact of Filomena and the restrictions still in force due to the pandemic, a second quarter of strong recovery in response to the drastic fall of 2020, followed by a final half in which the increase in prices partly halted the progress of consumption.
-Gasoline, a product more linked to consumption, grew by 24.1%, with only 1.9% below the pre-pandemic level, while that the automotive oil, more related to transport, despite increasing by 11.5%, remained at very lower levels of consumption at the previous years (we must go back to 2014 to find a lower level of consumption).
+The Hydrocarbon Tax increased by 13.6% ( Table 5.5 ) after the sharp drop in 2020.
+The increase exceeds the increase in consumption by almost two points due to the rise in the average rate resulting from greater use of products taxed at higher rates.
+As with other taxes, the evolution throughout the year is almost a reflection of what happened the previous year, with a first quarter in which the decline continued due to the impact of Filomena and the restrictions still in force due to the pandemic, a second quarter of strong rebound in response to the drastic fall in 2020, followed by a final semester in which the increase in prices partly slowed the advance of consumption.
+Gasoline, the product most closely linked to consumption, grew by 24.1%, remaining only 1.9% below the pre-pandemic level, while automotive diesel, more closely related to transport, despite increasing by 11.5%, remained at consumption levels much lower than those of previous years (you have to go back to 2014 to find a lower level of consumption).

-The accrued Tobacco Tax fell 0.8% in 2021 (- 5.0% compared to 2019, Table 5,6), due to the stagnation of consumption and lower prices.
-The decrease was higher in cigarettes (- 0.8%), than in the rest of the tasks (- 0.5%), which broke the growing trend seen in the last three years.
-This new decrease leaves the tax at levels substantially below the average observed in the period 2013 to 2019.
+The accrued Tobacco Tax decreased by 0.8% in 2021 (-5.0% compared to 2019, Table 5.6 ), due to stagnant consumption and lower prices.
+The decline was greater in cigarettes (-0.8%) than in other occupations (-0.5%), which breaks the upward trend that has been observed over the last three years.
+This new reduction leaves the tax at levels substantially lower than the average observed in the period 2013 to 2019.

-Electricity Tax decreased by 20% (Table 5,7), weighed down as already mentioned by the sharp drop in the rate (from 5.11% to 0.5%), which came into force in mid-September.
-Consumption grew in 2021, but the most notable was the sharp price increases in the wholesale market that have intensified since mid-year.
-Before the drastic reduction of the rate, the increase in the tax accrued and, therefore, in income was not so intense , in addition to the offset between consumption and invoicing, because other elements are involved in the invoice that soften the impact from the rise in prices in the wholesale market and because the percentage of consumers on the free market is high.
+The Electricity Tax was reduced by 20% ( Table 5.7 ), affected as already mentioned by the sharp drop in the rate (from 5.11% to 0.5%) that came into force in mid-September.
+Consumption grew in 2021, but the most notable thing was the sharp price increases in the wholesale market that intensified from mid-year.
+Prior to the drastic reduction in the rate, the increase in the tax accrued and, therefore, in revenue was not so intense, in addition to the gap between consumption and invoicing, because the invoice includes other elements that soften the impact of the rise in prices in the wholesale market and because the percentage of consumers who are in the free market is high.

-Alcohol tax recorded a significant advance in 2021 (33.2%; Table 5,2), which however was not enough to counteract the intense fall of the previous year, so that it remains almost 5% below the amount reached in 2019, conditioned by the situation of the hospitality and catering sectors, which were subject to year to restrictions and that have not yet recovered from the impact of the pandemic.
-In the case of Beer Tax, there is a similar appearance, with an increase of 2021% in 8.7 (- 2.2% compared to 2019; Table 5,3).
+The alcohol tax recorded significant growth in 2021 (33.2%; Table 5.2 ), which was however not enough to offset the sharp drop of the previous year, so that it remains almost 5% below the amount reached in 2019, conditioned by the situation of the hotel and restaurant sectors, which remained subject to restrictions for part of the year and have not yet recovered from the impact of the pandemic.
+Something similar happens with the Beer Tax, with an increase in 2021 of 8.7% (-2.2% compared to 2019; Table 5.3 ).

-The Coal Tax decreased again by 9.4%, to 31 million.
-As mentioned in other reports, this figure has a residual role in the system, once the use of coal in the generation of electricity by the largest producers has been abandoned.
+The coal tax was reduced again by 9.4%, to 31 million.
+As has been mentioned in other reports, this figure has a residual role within the system, once the use of coal in electricity generation was abandoned by the largest producers.

-The Special Taxes collection increased by 5% to 19,729 million, 7.7% below the amount raised in 2019 (1,651 million less; Table 5,1).
-Its growth is more than two points below that corresponding to the tax accrued due to the shift in the last 2020 accruals (more affected due to the crisis) to the 2021 cash desk and, of the last accruals of 2021, which reflect the best consumption performance, to the 2022 cash desk.
-This is particularly relevant in Hydrocarbons Tax (11.3%, more than two points below accrual) and in alcohol taxes (7% in cash versus 13.5% of accrual).
+The collection of Special Taxes increased by 5%, reaching 19,729 million, remaining 7.7% below the amount collected in 2019 (1,651 million less; Table 5.1 ).
+Its growth is more than two points below that corresponding to the accrued tax due to the shifting of the last accruals of 2020 (most affected by the crisis) to the 2021 cash flow and, of the last accruals of 2021, which reflect the better performance of consumption, to the 2022 cash flow.
+This is especially relevant in the Hydrocarbon Tax (11.3%, more than two points below the accrual) and in taxes on alcohol (7% in cash compared to 13.5% of the accrual).

-In the Electricity Tax, however, the effect is the opposite (- 12.2% in cash and-20% in accrual) due to the reduction in the rate in the final tranche of the year.
+In the case of the Electricity Tax, however, the effect is the opposite (-12.2% in cash and -20% in accrual) due to the reduction in the rate in the final part of the year.